 Approved by

 Date approved

-Date implemented 01/04/2023
+Date implemented 01/04/2024

 Owner SV

-Review date 31/03/24
+Review date 31/03/25

-Pay policy 2023 - 2024

 Version control

 This document is subject to regular review due to legislative and policy changes.
 The latest versions of all our publications can be found on our website.
 Before contacting us about the content of this document, we recommend that you refer to the most recent version on the website and any relevant guidance.